Lgx521/LiDAR_Mobile_robot/README.md

 - Realize the wireless communication between a Mobile robot and a laptop running Ubuntu 20.04
 - In the ROS workspace, a basic LiDAR-slam algorithm will be implemented.

+## Approach overview

+**Hardware**
+- A L150 DIFF Mobile Robot Base by Wheeltech Technology Co., LTD.
+- LD14 2-D LiDAR.
+- ESP32-Wroom-32 dev board.
+- Laptop running ROS noetic.

+**Strategy**
+- Communication via multiport strategy to exchange LiDAR data, Base data and command data.
+- The command data is sent via Wi-Fi directly.
+- The recieved LiDAR and base data are pushed into two pair of virtual serial.
+- The ROS packages read these data via virtual serial.

+**Pipeline**
+- LiDAR connect to ESP32 dev board via UART.
+- The car is embedded with ROS interface, connect to the ESP32 dev board via serial.
+A converter is used.
+- The ESP32 connect to local Wi-Fi which is same to the Laptop running ROS.
+- The ESP32 send LiDAR and base date via two port, receive command data via a third data.
+- The laptop runs four ros packages:
+  - communication: Realize the LiDAR and base data reception.
+  - vel_control_pkg: Realize the command data transmition.
+  - sensor_data_parse: Realize the parse for the feedback base data, publish `\odom`, `\imu`amd `\battary` topics.
+  - ldlidar_sl_ros: The official driver for the ld14 2-D LiDAR.

 ---
+## Version Updates and Usage Guidance
 ### version 1.0
 **Limitation**:
 Only achieved the serial penetration, single side communication.